Can hotel podcasts attract new guests?

 - Creating insightful and relevant content can increase brand awareness and net a wider audience

-- The popularity of podcasts has grown ten-fold in recent years and offers a chance for hotel brands to get their message across audibly Vlogs and videos offer an alternative way to provide content.
-But avoid corporate productions showcasing conference space and make it more about immersive storytelling
+- The popularity of podcasts has grown tenfold in recent years and offers a chance for hotel brands to get their message across audibly Vlogs and videos offer an alternative way to provide content, but avoid corporate productions showcasing conference spaces, and make it more about immersive storytelling

-- The majority of podcasts are consumed via mobile phones, so content needs to be optimised to a specific platform so it can be easily shared
+- The majority of podcasts are consumed via mobile phones, so content needs to be optimized to a specific platform for easy sharing